Cavitation effects on the confinement/deconfinement transition

 \textit{Discussion.---} In this Letter we asked to which extent cavitation in confining gauge theories affects the critical temperature of the confinement/deconfinement transition.
 We used the specific example of a cascading gauge theory to argue that in the planar limit and at strong coupling the effect is small.
 It is reasonable to expect that the result is universal as it reflects the fact that large-$N$ phase transitions are typically strong (as opposite to weak) first-order, and that the bulk viscosity at the critical point remains finite.

-Some phenomenological models suggest \cite{Karsch:2007jc} that QCD bulk viscosity might diverge at the critical point of the $T - \mu_B$ phase diagram.
-Since the QCD critical point \cite{Stephanov:2004wx} separates the line of first-order phase transitions (at large chemical potential) from crossovers (at low chemical potential), both of these effects tend to increase $|\delta T_c|/T_c$.
+Some phenomenological models suggest \cite{Karsch:2007jc} that QCD's bulk viscosity might diverge at the critical point of the $T - \mu_B$ phase diagram.
+Since the QCD critical point \cite{Stephanov:2004wx} separates the line of first-order phase transitions (at large chemical potential) from crossovers (at low chemical potential), both of these effects tend to increase the actual value of $|\delta T_c|/T_c$.
+This means that hadronization in QCD's expanding quark-gluon fireball, if driven by cavitation, might start earlier than naively expected.
+Quadratic terms in (\ref{pAB}), though, may become relevant in that case.

 ~

 \textit{Acknowledgements.---} We wish to thank Ofer Aharony, Rob Myers and Aninda Sinha for valuable discussions.
 AB is supported by the NSERC through Discovery Grant.
 AB thanks University of Santiago de Compostela for hospitality while this work was completed.
 Research at Perimeter Institute is supported through Industry Canada and by the Province of Ontario through the Ministry of Research \& Innovation.
 The work of XOC and JDE is supported in part by MICINN and FEDER (grant FPA2011-22594), by Xunta de Galicia (Conseller\'{\i}a de Educaci\'on and grant PGIDIT10PXIB206075PR), and by the Spanish Consolider-Ingenio 2010 Programme CPAN (CSD2007-00042).
 XOC thanks the Perimeter Institute for hospitality at the initial stages of this work.
 He is supported by a Spanish FPU fellowship and thankful to the Front of Galician-speaking Scientists for encouragement.
 The Centro de Estudios Cient\'\i ficos (CECs) is funded by the Chilean Government through the Centers of Excellence Base Financing Program of Conicyt.